-- what are the diferent components of the global climate system?
+- the different components of the global climate system

-- what are the physical characteristics and the chemical composition of the atmosphere?
+- the physical characteristics and the chemical composition of the atmosphere

-- how can the global and regional energy flows in the atmosphere be described?
+- the global and regional energy flows in the atmosphere

 You will also learn about the general atmospheric circulation and the coupling between oceans and atmosphere with its role in the energy exchange.
 After this course you will have an improved understanding of: